-Assuming government regulations permit boats and fishing in the wind farm, we expect there would be plenty of space for vessels to travel through.
+We expect there would be plenty of space for boats to travel through.
 Typical layouts allow around 1km between turbines and more space between the turbine rows.

 When does construction start?

-It’s still very early days for the project – if everything went right with our studies, approvals and business case, the earliest construction could start is around 2023 (although that is an ambitious timeframe for what is potentially such a big project).
-If we met this date, we could start to generate power in 2025 building up to full power by 2027.
+It’s still very early days for the project – if everything went right with our studies, approvals and business case, the earliest construction could start is around the mid 2020s, although that is an ambitious timeframe for what is potentially such a big project.

 How long would construction take?